What would Tier 3 before Christmas mean for London?

 Indoor entertainment venues like theatres and cinemas would also have to shut, and inter-household interactions would be restricted to outdoor, public spaces.

-Tier measures are then reviewed every 14 days, which would mean that London would remain under new rules almost certainly until December 30 – and potentially for New Year’s Eve, too.
+Tier measures are reviewed every 14 days, which would mean that London would remain under new rules almost certainly over the duration of the Christmas period – and potentially for New Year’s Eve, too.

 What are the current Tier 2 rules in London?